 10) Finally, during this tour we use three comfortable modern 4* hotels, which will ensure that we are well fed, watered and rested.

 10) You will feel you are on a different planet!
 The landscape on The Burren is so completely barren and so unique that it’s often compared to the moon.
 You simply won’t find another place like it on earth!

 An award-winning garden designer, writer and broadcaster, Trevor is one of our busiest and most popular garden Tour Managers, and he has led many garden tours around the world.

-If you're interested in joining Trevor on our Irish Rover holiday, which departs on either May 14th or August 13th, click here to view the full itinerary or to book your place today.
+If you're interested in joining Trevor on our Irish Rover vacation, which departs on either May 14th or August 13th, click here to view the full itinerary or to book your place today.

-For our Gardens and Wildflowers of the Burren holiday, which is again led by Trevor, click here to find out more.
+For our Gardens and Wildflowers of the Burren vacation, which is again led by Trevor, click here to find out more.
 This trip departs on June 2nd and is four days long.